-1801 Father Pierre Jean De Smet was born in Termonde, Belgium, January 31, 1801, and came to the United States in his youth.
-In July, 1840, he performed Wyoming’s first Catholic Mass at the Green River Rendezvous on Horse Creek, in present Sublette County.
-It is known as the La Messe de la Prairie.
+1801 Father Pierre Jean De Smet was born in Termonde, Belgium on January 31, 1801 and came to the United States in his youth.
+In July 1840, he performed Wyoming’s first Catholic Mass at the Green River Rendezvous on Horse Creek in present Sublette County.
+It is known as the La Prairie de la Messe.
 Lake De Smet in northeast Wyoming is named in his honor.
 Read more at Father De Smet in Wyoming.

 1883 The blizzard of 1883 continued through parts of Wyoming.

 1909 On January 31, 1909 in a ceremony attended by "the most impressive gathering of Catholic ecclesiastics held in Wyoming," St. Mary's Cathedral in Cheyenne was dedicated.